 Implementing a Test Automation Strategy

-When evaluating a testing solution, it’s important to have a tool that fits the needs of all of the different team members who will be involved in the testing process.
-These include:
+When evaluating a testing tool, be sure it fits the needs of all team members involved in the testing process.
+These needs may include:

-- Automation engineers: For automation engineers, robust support for scripting languages, integrations with CI systems, and the ability to scale tests easily could be important.
+- Automation engineer: Robust support for scripting languages, integrations with CI/CD, and the capacity to scale tests.

-- Developers: Implement testing into the development process requires the ability to conduct tests within IDEs such as Eclipse and Visual Studio.
+- Developer: The ability to conduct tests within IDEs such as Eclipse and Visual Studio.

 Common Misconceptions About Test Automation

-This doesn’t replace the face-to-face communication that’s a necessary part of software development.
+However, it doesn’t replace the face-to-face communication that’s a necessary part of software development.
 Instead, it enhances that aspect by providing another channel through which to communicate.
-Think of it this way – email didn’t replace the telephone; it was just an additional tool that could be used to communicate.
-The same holds true with tools like TestComplete by SmartBear – they’re not replacements for face-to-face communication as much as they’re ways to improve communication.
+Think of it this way: Email didn’t replace the telephone; it was just an additional communication tool.

 Getting Started with Automated Testing